Github852/olddocs/app/views/website/markdown/self-hosting/ec2-nginx.md

 - You've configured a domain name (or subdomain) to point to your server's IP address.

-Note: You can skip most of these steps by using our public AMI.
-See the following guide for more details: [Deploying a Standard File server on AWS with a pre configured image](https://github.com/standardfile/ruby-server/wiki/Deploying-a-Standard-File-server-on-AWS-with-a-pre-configured-image)

 ### Getting started

 1. SSH into your new server with the keys you should have received after launching an instance: